Common and Surprising Reasons a Parent Can Lose Custody of a Child

 A judge may believe a child custody investigation or private child custody evaluation is necessary.
 If so, he or she may appoint a private child custody evaluator or a child custody investigator.

-Such persons look into the abuse issues and report back to the court.
-A judge also has the power to contact social services or get the law enforcement involved.
+Such persons investigate the abuse issues and report back to the court.
+A judge also has the power to contact social services or involve law enforcement.

 A family law judge's focus in a child custody case is the child's best interest.
 That focus means whatever steps are reasonably necessary to protect the child are usually the ones implemented.

 Much of what we have written about physical abuse applies to sexual abuse.
-Sexual abuse is clearly a reason to lose custody of a child.
+Sexual abuse is a reason to lose custody.

 Sexual abuse takes several forms.
 It can involve overt and generally forced sexual acts or indecent exposure.
 Sexual abusers are found in every age group and demographic.
-There is no one profile fits all.
+No one profile fits all.

 Sexual abuse should never be minimized or tolerated.

-Any parent who allows sexual abuse to continue is him or herself engaging in an act of serious child abuse through neglect.
+Any parent who allows sexual abuse to continue is engaging in an act of serious child abuse through neglect.

-Such a parent may find him or herself losing custody, especially if law enforcement and social services gets involved.
+Such a parent may find him or herself losing custody, especially if law enforcement and social services get involved.

 Testimonial by former client initials TK